Andrew Farley (author)

-Andrew Farley (born October 31, 1972) is an American evangelical Christian, the author of ten best-selling books, including The Naked Gospel and God Without Religion, and the lead pastor of The Grace Church, in Lubbock, Texas.
-He served as an associate professor of Applied Linguistics at Texas Tech University.
+Andrew Farley (born October 31, 1972) is an American evangelical Christian, the author of eleven best-selling books, including The Naked Gospel and God Without Religion, and the lead pastor of The Grace Church, with campuses in Dallas and in Lubbock, Texas.
+For fifteen years, he served as a professor of Applied Linguistics at University of Notre Dame and at Texas Tech University.
+His program, The Grace Message with Dr. Andrew Farley, airs across North America on both SiriusXM and TBN television network.

 Education

-In 2000, Farley received a Ph.D. in Applied Linguistics from University of Illinois at Urbana–Champaign.
+Farley received his B.A. from Furman University, his M.A. from University of Georgia, and his Ph.D. in Applied Linguistics from University of Illinois at Urbana–Champaign.

 Career

-For a time, Farley served as an Associate Professor in Linguistics at University of Notre Dame.
+For a time, Farley served as a professor of Linguistics at University of Notre Dame and at Texas Tech University.
+He also taught an honors course on The New Testament.

 Now, Farley is a pastor, bestselling author, and nationally syndicated radio host.
-He is also an international conference speaker and speaks at churches, conferences, and universities around the United States and in Canada, and has a nationwide call-in program on Sirius XM called The Grace Message with Andrew Farley.
-He is known as one of the leading voices for the finished work of Christ.
-He is also the creator of BibleQuestions.com where millions of Bible questions are answered in over 100 languages.
+He speaks at churches, conferences, and universities around the United States and in Canada and has a nationwide call-in program every weeknight on SiriusXM called The Grace Message with Dr. Andrew Farley.
+He is known as one of the leading voices on radio, television, and online for the message of the finished work of Jesus Christ.
+He is the creator of BibleQuestions.com where millions of questions have been answered in over 145 countries.
+In addition, his commentary on the New Testament is available at BibleCommentary.org.

 Farley is best known for the book The Naked Gospel (HarperCollins, 2009), which made him a bestselling author.
-Farley's other books include God Without Religion, Heaven is Now, The Art of Spiritual War, The Hurt & The Healer (co-authored with MercyMe) and Relaxing with God.
-In 2019, Farley published his lengthiest book to date, Twisted Scripture: Untangling 45 Lies Christians Have Been Told.
+Some of Farley's other books include God Without Religion, Heaven is Now, The Art of Spiritual War, The Hurt & The Healer (co-authored with MercyMe), Relaxing with God, and Gospel Zero.
+In 2019, Farley published Twisted Scripture: Untangling 45 Lies Christians Have Been Told.

-His writings have been featured on Fox News, Patheos, PBS, and several Christian networks.
-In November 2015, he began writing for The Huffington Post.
+Andrew's writings have been featured on Fox News, Patheos, PBS, TBN, and other networks.
+His Sunday morning messages are broadcast on Sirius XM and on TBN Television, the largest Christian TV network in the world.